rustygoldcoin/firedi/README.md

 #Ulfberht Dependency Injection MVC

 Ulfberht was named after a Viking sword found to be the lightest and strongest sword of its time.

-Ulfberht is a lightweight and powerful PHP Dependency Injection Container plus MVC frameword.
+Ulfberht is a lightweight and powerful PHP Dependency Injection Container plus MVC framework.
 At its core, Ulfberht was developed around the ideas of Service Based Dependency Injection and Modularization.
 As it turns out, following this pattern gives us the flexibility to create modules that can support any architectural design and provide the base foundation for any application.
 Ulfberht ships with a basic MVC Module (ulfberht\module\ulfberht) which provides Config, Router, View, Request, and Response objects used to build out full MVC applications.

-###Install z20 Using Composer:
+###Install Ulfberht Using Composer:
-Installation is simple using the Composer Package Manager http://getcomposer.org/

-Then run the following command: `composer require ua1-labs/ulfberht:dev-master`
+`ua1-labs/ulfberht:dev-master`

 ###Quick Start:

 1) Register a module and services using `ulfberht\core\module`:

     use ulfberht\core\module;

     class myModule extends module {

         public function __construct() {
             //when this object builds it will create a new object every time.
             $this->registerFactory('A');